NicatNagizade/album-frontend/README.md

 **Creating a web application**

 - Creating a simple web application, which allows, based on the API (album-backend) developed, to display "cards" that represent the albums and their main information.
-Implement also a mechanism of data search.
+Implemented also a mechanism of data search.

 ## Build with